xu-zhiwei/easyrec/README.md

 # pyrec

 Python Tensorflow2 implementations of recommender system algorithms.
+The document is working in progress!!!
+Thank you for your attention.

 |model|source|
 |----|----|